 1. Work out EVERY day during the week:

-My goal is to always work out every day during the week and do one workout session per weekend (that one doesn’t always happen, but I try!).
+My goal is to always work out every day during the week with one workout session on the weekend (that one doesn’t always happen, but I try!).
 Since the weekends are the times that seem to get the most out of control with eating and drinking, I keep my weekdays as controlled as possible.
-Also, during this time of the year, no matter how hard I try, I am always consuming more calories than I normally would because of the amount of parties and events I am going to AND because of the food available at the parties, they typically are more calorie dense hence why they are so delicious.
+Also, during this time of the year, no matter how hard I try, I am always consuming more calories than I normally would because of all of the parties and events.
+Also, the food available at the parties, are typically more laden with carbs and sugar, hence why they are so delicious and calorie-packed.
 Because of this burning calories during the week and staying consistent with your weekly workouts is more important than any time of the year.
 This is NOT easy, I totally get that, but just commit to yourself, and promise yourself that you will get your heart rate going for 30 minutes a day so you can have your favorite peanut butter blossom.

 2. Meal prep, and pack healthy lunches and snacks during the work week – and stay far away from the office treats:

-I would say consistently eating healthy meals during the week, during the holiday season, is as important if not, more important than working out everyday.
-Coming back to the weekends, I find that Thursday night through Sunday is when the holiday partying is in full blast.
-Because of that I try to stay as healthy as I possibly can during the week.
-I am a meal prep queen, and have all my lunches and snacks, and some of my dinners, completely made and ready to go Sunday night.
+Consistently eating healthy meals during the week, during the holiday season, is as important if not, more important than working out every day.
+I find that Thursday night through Sunday is when the holiday partying is in full blast, so I try to stay as healthy as I possibly can Monday through Friday.
+I am a meal prep queen, and have all my lunches and snacks, and some of my dinners, completely prepared and am ready to go Sunday night.
 I keep that habit going during the holiday season so I know that I am staying on track with my healthy eating AT LEAST ¾, if not my entire day during the week, which gives me more wiggle room to have fun on the weekends.
 And when you already have your healthy snacks and meals prepped and packed, it’s easier to say no to a lunch out, or holiday treats that suddenly appear in the break room.
 Those are the small treats that will sneak up on you and then decide to reappear on the scale in January.

 3. Take a taste: